amphibian/eevent_helper.ee2_addon/README.markdown

 Event helper will also remove the localization menu from any chosen native Date fields and automatically set its value to "Fixed".

-*Event Helper has been tested on ExpressionEngine 2.2+, and is compatible with SafeCracker and MSM setups.*.
+*Event Helper has been tested on ExpressionEngine 2.2+, and is compatible with Channel Forms, low Variables, and MSM.*.